UtahTechEngineering/auto_grader/README.md

 The check and grade CSVs are always overwritten.
 If you would like to overwrite the check python files then you need to set the `overwrite` optional input to the `create_assignment_files` method to `True`.
 This can be done in the `_create_assignment_files.py` file.

 Everything is now setup and you should be able to run the autograder.
-To test it you can run the `DNE_<assignment title>_check.py` files and the `DNE_github_grade_on_push.py` file.
+To test it you can run the `DNE_run_code_checker.py` files and the `DNE_github_grade_on_push.py` file.
 To run the `DNE_github_grade_on_push.py` you will need to supply the required arguments `--github_actor` which should be the github username of the student (I suggest setting up a test account on Github) and `--canvas_api_token` which is the Canvas API token (I'll tell you to set this up later, but you can see how to do it [here](https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-manage-API-access-tokens-in-my-user-account/ta-p/615312))

 **Note:** The print statements in the student's code are suppresed to stop the console from being clogged with print statments that students left in the code after debuging.